b-eyselein/it4all/README.md

 ### First start

-Clone the repository on the [GitLab](https://gitlab2.informatik.uni-wuerzburg.de/bje40dc/it4all.git) of the institute of computer science of the university of Wuerzburg:
+Clone the repository on the [GitLab](https://gitlab2.informatik.uni-wuerzburg.de/bje40dc/it4all.git) of the institute of computer science of the university of Wuerzburg and change folders:

 `$ git clone https://gitlab2.informatik.uni-wuerzburg.de/it4all.git`

+`$ cd it4all`

 Build the image defined in the file 'Dockerfile':